top of page

 Our Mission

-Lummoxi is here to bring art to bear on a culture in upheaval and is a platform for artists and their art to shared enthusiastically with the world.
+Lummoxi is here to bring art to bear on a culture in upheaval and is a platform for artists and their art to be shared enthusiastically with the world.

 If we elevate the arts in society, we elevate our Humanity.